astorDev/confi/envs/dotnet/dotenv-101/article/index.md

 ## TLDR;

-`.env` files are one of the most fundamental sources of configuration. .NET doesn't include it by default, sill using `dotenv.net` nuget-package we can easily add the source to our app.
+`.env` files are one of the most fundamental sources of configuration. .NET doesn't include it by default, sill using the `dotenv.net` nuget package we can easily add the source to our app.
 Just make sure not to forget:

 1. Load environment variables from the file: